 If the Drive Carefully warning comes up when you hit a speed bump, the problem is usually due to a faulty accumulator that no longer provides instant pressures as needed or due to a loose electrical connection.

 Start by checking the ABC fluid level.
 If the level is low and keeps dropping even after you refill it, one of the accumulators may be leaking hydraulic fluid.

 You may also notice hydraulic fluid overflowing from the ABC reservoir.

-ABC accumulators typically last between 10 to 12 years.
+ABC accumulators typically last between ten to twelve years.
 Once one accumulator fails, it is a matter of time before all the actuators need to be replaced.
 Replacement accumulators cost between $100 and $200.
 While not required, it is recommended to replace all at the same time.